Ryan is a leading public law practitioner with particular expertise in planning and environmental law and social housing.

 - Planning and Environment

 Ryan’s practice is predominantly focused on judicial review and statutory appeals in the area of planning and environmental law.
-He has been appointed as Junior Counsel to the Crown by the Attorney General (‘B Panel’) and is regularly instructed on behalf of the Secretary of State for Housing, Communities and Local Government as well as private developers on planning matters in the High Court and beyond.
+He has been appointed as Junior Counsel to the Crown by the Attorney General (‘A’ panel) and is regularly instructed on behalf of the Secretary of State for Housing, Communities and Local Government as well as private developers on planning matters in the High Court and beyond.

 Examples of higher court work include:

-Led by James Maurici QC, Ryan acted for the Secretary of State in defending his decision not to call in the proposal to grant planning permission for the South Canterbury Urban Extension which comprised up to 4000 homes and associated development including a new hospital and school.
+Led by James Maurici KC, Ryan acted for the Secretary of State in defending his decision not to call in the proposal to grant planning permission for the South Canterbury Urban Extension which comprised up to 4000 homes and associated development including a new hospital and school.
 The case concerned the adequacy of the UK government’s implementation of the Air Quality Directive and whether, in light of evidence about adverse impacts on air quality, the Secretary of State’s status as ‘competent authority’ for the purposes of the Directive mandated a call-in.
-In a detailed Judgment, Dove J agreed with the Secretary of State that (i) the Secretary of State’s designation as a competent authority did not impose a duty to call in planning applications which may have an adverse impact on air quality; (ii) the discretion as to whether to call in a planning application was very broad and pre-eminently a matter of planning judgment for the Secretary of State; and (iii) the call-in power of the Secretary of State was not a mechanism of supervisory control over local planning authority decision making.

 Ryan acted on behalf of the Secretary of State as sole Counsel in the High Court and Court of Appeal in defending a s.
 289 challenge to the decision of a planning inspector to uphold an enforcement notice requiring the demolition of an unlawfully constructed dwelling on the green belt.
 The case concerned, inter alia, the adequacy of the inspector’s consideration of alternative schemes under Ground F and whether PD rights, once implemented under Class A, can survive the demolition of the dwellinghouse.